IBM Open Sources Their Own JVM/JDK As Eclipse OpenJ9 - Slashdot

 "Is Eclipse OpenJ9 a replacement for OpenJDK?

 No. Eclipse OpenJ9 is a Java virtual machine (JVM), the engine that runs Java applications, whereas OpenJDK is a complete development kit that contains other components, like the Java class libraries, as well as a JVM.
-By default, OpenJDK builds with a JVM called Hots
+By default, OpenJDK builds with a JVM called Hotspot."

+The "unlike OpenJDK also has all the bells and whistles like jit" is also wrong.

+Hotspot almost 20 years ago replaced the JVM of that age which was a JIT compiling virtual machine, as was standard quite some time before.
+Hotspot however has JIT too but also does adaptive optimization on the fly which was the new cool thing back then.
+As wikipedia says:

 So, its still GPL (Score:2)